FAQ

 The first session focuses on understanding what brings the client to therapy, along with goals and relevant background.
 Clients may share at their own pace.
 The session also outlines what ongoing therapy may look like and answers any initial questions, helping clients leave with clarity and support.

-How long are sessions?
+How long are therapy sessions?

 How often do sessions occur?